dcarral/microxchg2016-notes/README.md

   - Independent deployment (one of the distinguishing factors)
   - Autonomous operations

-You should pursue small frontends loosely coupled.
+You should pursue loosely coupled small frontends.

 According to Maciej Ceglowski (@baconmeteor), there are 2 steps to optimize web apps performance:

-1.- Make sure most important elements render first.
+1. Make sure most important elements render first.
-2.- Stop there.
+2. Stop there.

 Assumption: "Frontend monoliths are OK".
 Sometimes.

 Assumption: "JS-centric web apps can be as good as native appps".
 They shouldn't be as bad!.

 "Any sufficiently complicated JS client app contains an ad hoc, informally-specified, bug-ridden, slow implementation of half a browser".
 So...
 Don't build one single page app.

 Summary:
- - Few organizations are in the business of delivering APIs - UIs matter.
+ - Few organizations are in the business of delivering APIs
+ - UIs matter
- - Frontend monoliths are just as good, or bad, as backend monoliths.
+ - Frontend monoliths are just as good, or bad, as backend monoliths
- - Nothing beats the browser with regards to modular frontend delivery.
+ - Nothing beats the browser with regards to modular frontend delivery

 ## Analyzing Response Time Distributions for Microservices (Adrian Cockcroft @adrianco)

-It's much more challenging than just a large number of machines.
+A microservice architecture is much more challenging than just a large number of machines.
 Some tools can show the request flow across a few services.
 Interesting architectures have __a lot__ of microservices!
 Flow visualization is a big challenge.

 [spigo](github.com/adrianco/spigo) simulates protocol interactions in Go & visualizes them with D3.

 Open Zipkin is a common format for trace annotations.

 So... how can you simulate multi-service architectures?

-1.- Define an architecture in a JSON
+1. Define an architecture in a JSON
-2.- Run Spigo
+2. Run Spigo

 Reasoning about response times within complex architectures is a hard thing to think about.
 Simply adding together response times doesn't work.
-How do you add together distributions?
+Then, how do you add together distributions?
 Fortunately this problem has been resolved in other domains.

-www.getguesstimate.com/models/1307
-Ozzie Gooen github.com/getguesstimate/guesstimate-app (lots of model for predicting stuff).
-Useful (awesome) tool to add asymmetric distributions.
+Ozzie Gooen crafted [Guesstimate](github.com/getguesstimate/guesstimate-app) with lots of model for predicting stuff.
+Basically, it's an awesome tool to add asymmetric distributions.
+Take a look at www.getguesstimate.com/models/1307

-Spigo histogram collection using Go-Kit metrics @ adrianco/spigo/collect (wip) Once you collect the histograms, you end up with a bunch of CSV files containing the measured data.
+You can find a Spigo histogram collection using Go-Kit metrics @ adrianco/spigo/collect (WIP)

+Once you collect the histograms, you end up with a bunch of CSV files containing the measured data.

-Conference-driven development is a thing: there's a Go package for generating Guesstimate models (written @microXchg day 1). github.com/adrianco/goguesstimate
+By the way, CDD (Conference-Driven Development) is a thing: there's a Go package for generating Guesstimate models (written @microXchg day 1) available at http://github.com/adrianco/goguesstimate

-What's next?
+So... what's next?
 Some trends to watch out:

 Serverless architectures - AWS lambda
 Teraservices - using terabytes of memory